davestewart/alias-hq/README.md

 aliases.toJest(require('./tsconfig.json))
 ```

-The library will attempt to grab paths from `compilerOptions`.
+The library will attempt to grab paths from `compilerOptions` or if it can't find that, will use values in the root node.

 ## Integrations